What’s the best way to save money on accommodations AND get a taste of local life when visiting Japan? Use Airbnb.

 Let’s get this question out of the way first.
 Yes, it’s legal.

-As a result of the new regulations, all Airbnb hosts in Japan must register their listing and display a license number on their listing page.
+Per the new regulations, all Airbnb hosts in Japan must register their listing and display a license number on their listing page.
 Airbnb removed non-compliant listings, so if a property in Japan has a listing on Airbnb, it’s legit.

 Book your Japan Rail pass before you go!
 Click here to reserve now.